Gap Opening in Protoplanetary Disks: Gas Dynamics from Global Non-ideal MHD Simulations with Consistent Thermochemistry: Methods

 We use the same approach as \citet{2017MNRAS.469.3813H} to replace the gap-forming planet with a gap-forming one-dimensional torque density distribution across the two-dimensional disk along the cylindrical radial direction.
 The torque density profile is from \citet{2010ApJ...724..730D}:

-where $R_0$ is the planet's orbital radius, $q$ is the planet-star mass ratio, $\Omega$ is the orbital angular velocity, $H$ is the disk scale height at $R_0$, $x = (R-R_0)/H$, $\mathcal{F}$ is a dimensionless function and $\beta$ and $\zeta$ are the surface density and temperature radial gradients (with a factor of -1) respectively. $\mathcal{F}$ is found by fitting the results of three-dimensional simulations \citep{2010ApJ...724..730D}:
+where $R_0$ is the planet's orbital radius, $q=0.001$ is the planet-star mass ratio, $\Omega$ is the orbital angular velocity, $H$ is the disk scale height at $R_0$, $x = (R-R_0)/H$, $\mathcal{F}$ is a dimensionless function and $\beta$ and $\zeta$ are the surface density and temperature radial gradients (with a factor of -1) respectively. $\mathcal{F}$ is found by fitting the results of three-dimensional simulations \citep{2010ApJ...724..730D}:

 where the fitting parameters $p_{1}$ through $p_{8}$ are constant for a given $\beta$, $\zeta$.
 We chose $\beta=0.5$ and $\zeta=1$ from the table 1 of \citet{2010ApJ...724..730D}, which are the closest fit to our disk parameter ($\beta=0.57$ and $\zeta=1$).
 We list the fitting parameters in Table~\ref{tab:p_values}.
 The torque profile in the arbitrary units is shown in Figure~\ref{fig:tqprofile}, together with the impulse approximation from \citet{1986ApJ...309..846L}.
-Note the torque profile here is for the disk midplane; for anywhere above the midplane, the strength of the torque is multiplied by a height factor $(R-R_0)^2/((R-R_0)^2+z^2)$, with $z$ being the height above the midplane.
+Note the torque profile here is for the disk midplane; for anywhere above the midplane, the strength of the torque is multiplied by a height factor $(R-R_0)^2/((R-R_0)^2+z^2)$ to approximate the effect of decreasing gravity away from the planet, with $z$ being the height above the midplane.

 This profile is initially tested in a 2.5D axisymmetric inviscid hydro-only simulation that employs the same grid structure as our non-ideal MHD model, which we will describe later.
 In Figure~\ref{fig:hydro_vector}, we show that the adopted torque profile can produce a similar gas velocity pattern as 3D hydrodynamics gap opening simulations in the meridional plane.
 In particular, the planet drives a dense midplane flow away from it near the midplane.
 At higher altitudes, steep density gradients drive a flow into the gap towards the planet, forming the characteristic ``collapsing flow" evident in 3D hydro simulations \citep[e.g.,][]{2016ApJ...832..105F}.